linkcd/AWS-greengrass-jumpstart/README.md

 # log of a componnet
 sudo cat /greengrass/v2/logs/com.example.sensehat.joystick.log
 ```

+With aws.greengrass.LogManager, you can also directly check cloudwatch.
+The log group is something like "/aws/greengrass/UserComponent/eu-west-1/com.example.sensehat.led"

 #### Use local debug console
 After you deployed the aws.greengrass.LocalDebugConsole component and enabled 1441 and 1442 port forwarding, you can access the console https://localhost:1441/ from you local laptop